-From Euphrasia on September 25th, 2008 in Kitchen Remodel
+From Dean Dowd on September 25, 2008 in Kitchen Remodel

 In particular, the kitchen is very important energy-wise, because it represents health and prosperity.
 Although there are different approaches among Feng Shui schools and practitioners, here are some commonly shared ideas for bringing harmony to your kitchen.